 Instructors: Laura Galluccio, Catherine Breislin (Badley Ashton, United Kingdom)

-Duration: 1 day

-CPD Points: 5

 Language:s English, Italian

-Level: Foundation

 This carbonate reservoir characterization course focuses on the analysis of carbonate depositional textures and the subsequent diagenetic modifications as the main controls on the pore system evolution, heterogeneity and complexity.
 The intricate inter-relationship of the depositional and burial history can be unravelled to allow the prediction of reservoir facies, and hence, aid reconstruction and development of three-dimensional reservoir models.
 This course demonstrates the value of understanding pore system evolution as a part of large-scale volumetric assessments and the development of carbonate reservoirs.